duchene/phylomad/README.md

 ![resultsTable](codeFolder/www/resultsTable.png)

 In this example that the multinomial statistic is not available for analysis.
 This is probably because this data set comes from a scenario with extremely long terminal branches.
 The high divergence among taxa has led to every site having a different pattern in every data set, so every simulated data set has the same multinomial likelihood as the empirical data set.
 This test statistic is not useful in this scenario.

+## Support and bug reports

+For support contact David A. Duchêne: david.duchene[at]sydney.edu.au

+## Licence

+Copyright 2017 by the PhyloMAd authors.
+The software PhyloMAd is distributed without warranty of any kind or support for previous versions.
+The authors will not be responsible for any damage resulting from the use of this software.
+The source and documentation are distributed under the GNU General Public Licence except where stated otherwise.
+See http://www.opensource.org/licenses for details.